cmu-db/15721-s24-ee1/proposal/final_designdoc.md

 -   If the page is `Loaded`, then immediately return
 -   Otherwise, this page is `Unloaded`
--   `await` a free frame from the global channel of frames
+-   pick a random `FrameGroup` from the set of frame groups that we have
+-   run the cooling (clock) algorithm on all the frames in the `FrameGroup` until we have a free frame available
 -   Set the frame's parent pointer to P1
 -   Read P1's data from disk into the buffer
 -   `await` read completion from the local `io_uring` instance